unfoldtoolbox/UnfoldMixedModels.jl/docs/src/howto/lmm_pvalues.md

 res = coeftable(m1)
 # only fixed effects: what is not in a ranef group is a fixef.
 res = res[isnothing.(res.group), :]
-# calculate t-value
+# calculate z-value
-res[:, :tvalue] = res.estimate ./ res.stderror
+res[:, :zvalue] = res.estimate ./ res.stderror
 ```

-We obtained Walds t, but how to translate them to a p-value?
+We obtained Walds z, but how to translate them to a p-value?

-Determining the necessary degrees of freedom for the t-distribution is a complex issue with much debate surrounding it.
+Determining the necessary degrees of freedom for the z/t-distribution is a complex issue with much debate surrounding it.
 One approach is to use the number of subjects as an upper bound for the p-value (your df will be between $n_{subject}$ and $\sum{n_{trials}}$).

 ```@example Main